 Dr. Edward Forrest Ellis Scholarship

 In 1989, Dr. Ruth Ellis Lesh of Fayetteville established the Dr. Edward Forrest Ellis Scholarship as a loving memorial to her father who practiced medicine until his death in 1957 at the age of 93.
 Dr. Ellis was the first physician to perform major surgery in northwest Arkansas.
 He was born August 19, 1863, and moved to northwest Arkansas in 1866.
 In 1885, he graduated from Missouri Medical College in St Louis, which later became Washington University Medical School.
 In 1885, he became a member of the Washington County (Arkansas) Medical Society and the Arkansas Medical Society (President 1918-19).
 Dr. Ellis practiced in Hindsville for ten years, Springdale until 1904 and Fayetteville until his death in 1957.
 Dr. Lesh, a respected member of the Arkansas medical community, established the scholarship to assist medical students who demonstrate superior academic achievement and who possess character qualities to become outstanding physicians.
 Preference may be given to a female student who desires to pursue a career in Surgery.
-The inaugural award was presented in 1990 to Tamara Hlavaty.
+The inaugural award was presented in 1990.

 Ruth Elizabeth Ellis, M.D., Scholarship